Skip to main content

 The REST API works best for self-contained payloads where the request already carries the data needed for conversion.

 For CSV, REDCap, and CDISC-ODM, the CLI is the preferred interface.
-Those routes are better treated as file workflows than as public REST workflows.
+Those routes are better treated as file conversions than as public REST calls.

 Available implementations